Grupo Zeta: Debts and acquisition by Prensa Ibérica

 Grupo Zeta laid off 533 of its 2,400 employees in November 2008, due to debts of €140 million.
 The following March, it signed a five-year loan of €245 million from 24 creditors, mainly Banco Popular Español, La Caixa and Banco Sabadell.

 In January 2010, Grupo Zeta sold La Voz de Asturias to Mediapro, having owned the title since 1986.
 It acquired Odiel Información in October 2011, renaming it El Periódico de Huelva.
 Within two years, the title shut down in physical form.
 Also in 2013, Grupo Zeta shut down Ciudad de Alcoy, a 60-year-old title it had possessed since 1999.

 In April 2017, Ediciones B was sold to Penguin Random House for €40 million.
 In January 2018, the company ended Interviú and Tiempo in physical form, citing €7 million losses over the last five years, 65% drop in circulation in that period and 80% in the past decade.

 In 2019, Grupo Zeta possessed eight daily newspapers: El Periódico de Catalunya, El Periódico de Aragón, El Periódico Extremadura, La Crónica de Badajoz, Córdoba, El Periódico Mediterráneo, Sport and La Grada.
 It also owned 12 magazines.
-In April that year, with debts of nearly €100 million, Grupo Zeta was acquired by its competitor Prensa Ibérica.
-The combined readership of both companies was 2.25 million.
+In April that year, with debts of nearly €100 million, Grupo Zeta was acquired by its competitor Prensa Ibérica, with the combined readership of both companies being 2.25 million.
 The acquisition was ratified the following month by the CNMC, Spain's competition regulator.